carlomilanesi/rs-measures/docs/Tutorial.md

 ### Defining units of measurement

-From line 7 of file `units.rs` there is:
+At line 7 of file `units.rs` there is:
 ```rust
 pub struct MetrePerSquareSecond;
 ```

 It defines a unit of measurement.

-The struct by itself has no content, because it is used for its type, not for its value.
+The struct by itself has no content, because it is used just for its type, not for its value.
 Its type is decorated in the following lines:
 ```rust
 impl MeasurementUnit for MetrePerSquareSecond {